naolkidanu/To-Do-list/README.md

 # 📖 TO_DO_LIST <a name="about-project"></a>

-**Awesome Books** is a simple booklist app in ES6.
+**To-Do-list** is a simple booklist app in ES6.
 It's a part of javascript exercise of module 2 of Microvrese's full stack web develeopment course.

 ## 🛠 Built With <a name="built-with"></a>